joomlatools/joomlatools-server/README.md

 ## Sites

 Each application can provide multiple websites.
 Sites are proxied through Apache and served by the build in FastCGI Swoole Server.
-A sites Apache vhost configurationn is automatically loaded from `/var/www/sites/[name]/config/apache/server.conf`
+A sites Apache vhost configuration is automatically loaded from `/var/www/sites/[name]/config/apache/server.conf`

 ## Composer